Controllability of Networked Sampled-data Systems: Main Results

-\begin{remark} According to \cite{hespanha2018linear}, the controllability condition in Theorem \ref{thm_Add2} become sufficient and necessary if $\Phi_s$ is nonsingular, i.e., $E_i$ is nonsingular for every $i=1,2,...,r$, which is also equivalent to $\theta_i^j\neq{0}$ for every $i=1,...,r$ and $j=1,...,p_i$. \end{remark}
+\begin{proof} Based on Lemma \ref{dlti}, a DLTI system is controllable if and only if the input matrix left multiplied by any eigenvector related to any nonzero eigenvalue of the state matrix is nonzero.
+By Lemmas \ref{lem1}-\ref{chara}, $M(\theta_i^j|\Phi_s)$ with $i=1,...,r$ and $j=1,...,p_i$ is the whole eigenspace of the state matrix $\Phi_s$, thus Theorem \ref{thm-main} holds. \end{proof}

-Theorem \ref{thm_Add2} reveals that the controllability of a networked sampled-data system can be inferred from the subsystems, which are coupled by node dynamics, network topology, inner couplings and the sampling period.
-Example \ref{exam_add2} demonstrates the specific process of using Theorem \ref{thm_Add2} to verify the controllability of a networked sampled-data system.
+Theorem \ref{thm-main} reveals that the controllability of a networked sampled-data system can be inferred from lower-dimensional operations by matrices and vectors related to some subsystems.
+The following example demonstrates the specific verification process by Theorem \ref{thm-main}.